misaelnieto/misaelnieto.github.io/_posts/2011-07-30-scribes-a-beautiful-and-simple-text-editor-written-in-python.md

 ---
-title: Scribes, a beautiful and simple text editor written in Python
+title: Scribes, a beautiful and simple text editor
+summary: A Sleek and Simple Text Editor Built for Keyboard Lovers
 layout: post
 ---

 I love Scribes, a sleek and simple code editor written in Python.
 This is a review of the things that make me always come back to it.

 Scribes, a beautiful and simple text editor written in Python

 ![Scribes Editor](/media/scribes.png)